Choketa/Choketa/README.md

 ### Hello.

 I am Choketa/Chocketa.
-I know Java and Spigot.
+I know Java, some C# and Spigot.
 Have a nice day.